alexmasterdi/open_model_zoo/demos/image_processing_demo/cpp/description/README.md

 # Image Processing C++ Demo

 This demo processes the image according to the selected type of processing.
-At this moment demo can work with the next types:
+The demo can work with the next types:

 * `super_resolution`
 * `deblurring`